When installing interior storm windows,

 Interior storm windows and panels are available with different glazing materials, including glass or plastic.
 Each has advantages that should be considered for the particular project.
 Plastic storm panels offer lighter weight, flexibility, and impact resistance.
 Plastic panels are typically fixed, not operable.
-They can come with flexible silicone frames that friction fit into place or some models use a magnetic fastening system.
-These storm panels are very easy to remove and some homeowners only use them in the winter while others leave them up year round for cooling savings as well.
+They can come with flexible silicone frames that friction fit into place, or some models use a magnetic fastening system.
+These storm panels are very easy to remove, and some homeowners only use them in the winter while others leave them up year-round for cooling savings as well.
 Interior glass storm windows offer durability, scratch resistance, and the ability to include low-emissivity (low-E) coatings, which significantly improve the thermal performance of the window.
 Low-E glass includes a durable, transparent coating that reduces energy loss through the window by reflecting the radiant heat back into the home.
+Coatings can also reduce the amount of solar heat gain to a space, reducing cooling loads in summer.
 Low-E storm windows cost about the same as standard glass storm windows but are about 50% more energy efficient than traditional uncoated storm windows (Cort 2013).
 Both plastic and glass products also provide energy savings and sound control by reducing the air leakage of the window.
 While most interior panels use a single layer of glazing (i.e., a single pane of glass), there are also options that use double-glazed IGUs (insulated glazing units) for even higher energy performance.

 The U.S. Environmental Protection Agency (EPA) now recognizes glass storm windows with low-E coatings in its ENERGY STAR® Program (Figure 2).
-ENERGY STAR certified storm window products may be found at on the ENERGY STAR Certified Storm Windows webpage.
+Information on ENERGY STAR certified storm window products may be found on the ENERGY STAR Certified Storm Windows webpage.

 Benefits of Installing Interior Low-E Storm Windows